Spring growing guide

 - Flowers thrive in temperate climates, particularly cosmos, sunflowers, marigolds, snapdragons and petunias.

-Remember, this is just a rough guide - be sure to check out our list of everything you can grow in the Airgarden and keep an eye on microclimates created in your garden and any weather extremes particular to your location.
+Remember, this is just a guide - be sure to check out our list of everything you can grow in the Airgarden or complete our growing quiz to see all the plants ideal to grow during spring in your location.

 Insects and pests in Spring